 How to Respond to Common Late Payment Excuses (and Get Paid Faster)

-But here’s what could be standing between you and the money you’re owed.
 Let’s break down some of the most common late payment excuses, what they really mean, and how you can respond to keep that cash flowing.
-Ready to take charge?
-Let’s dive in!

 1. “We Haven’t Received the Invoice”